abessiari/my-google-collab/workflow_examples/docs/workflow_design.md

 In the example below, the sense service `fabric_l2vpn` refers to the `manifest_template` fabric_l2vpn_manifest_template.

-- Note: The manifest_template can be a string pointing to a json file.
+- Note: The manifest_template can be a string pointing to a json/yaml file.
-- Note: The manifest_template file should use python variable strings so that other resources can refer to them.
+- Note: The manifest_template file should use python variable strings so that other resources can refer to them using python expressions

 ```
 config: